Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

 A brief explanation is in order.

 What is a stock?
 There’s a technical definition, but for most nonprofessional investors, a stock is a thing you spend money on in hopes that it increases in value.
 When it goes down too much for you to bear, you sell.
 In theory, whether the value goes up or down depends on news surrounding the stock, which usually has to do with the underlying company.
 The underlying assumption is that the market as a whole generally goes up, so if you buy a diverse enough set of stocks, over time you are bound to make a profit.
-(This is the simplest explanation).
+(This is the simplest explanation.)

 How do people decide what to invest in?
 The traditional, econ 101 approach to smart investing is to look at fundamentals — the core facts around a company you might invest in.
 Do you think the CEO is smart, or surrounded by smart people?
 Does the business model make sense?
 Does the business have long-term prospects?